Hoggar Mountains

+The Hoggar Mountains are home to the Ahaggar Cultural Park (from 1987 to 2011 Ahaggar National Park).
+The tallest peak in the range and Algeria, Mount Tahat, is located in the park area, which covers approximately 450000 km2.

 Geography

 This mountainous region is located about 1500 km south of the capital, Algiers.
 The area is largely rocky desert with an average elevation of more than 900 m above sea level.
 The highest peak, Mount Tahat, is at 2908 m.
 The mountains are primarily composed of metamorphic rock approximately 2 billion years old, although there are areas where more recent volcanic activity has laid down much newer rock.
 Several of the more dramatic peaks, such as Ilamen, are the result of erosion wearing away extinct volcano domes, leaving behind the more resistant material that plugged the volcanic cones.

 Assekrem is a famous and often visited point where Charles de Foucauld built a hermitage in 1911.

-The main city near the Hoggar Mountains is Tamanrasset, built in a desert valley or wadi.
+The highlands are believed to be one of the main sources of the Tamanrasset River, an ancient river that flowed during the African humid period, and named after the main city near the Hoggar Mountains, Tamanrasset, built in a desert valley or wadi that was part of the ancient watercourse.

 Environment

-The Hoggar Mountain range typically experiences hot summers, with a cold winter climate.
-Temperatures fall below freezing in the winter.
+The Hoggar Mountains range typically experiences hot summers, with a cold winter climate.
+Temperatures fall below freezing over winter nights.
 Rainfall is rare and sporadic year-round.
-However, since the climate is less extreme than in most other areas of the Sahara, the Hoggar Mountains are a major location for biodiversity, including number of relict species.
+However, since the climate is less extreme than in most other areas of the Sahara, the mountains are a major location for biodiversity, including a number of relict species.
 The Hoggar Mountains are part of the West Saharan montane xeric woodlands ecoregion.